we would like to use your location information to better refine the results presented to you while on our web site.

 Protect and clean green spaces in honor of Earth Day during Five Rivers MetroParks’ annual Adopt-a-Park.

-A diverse crew of volunteers of all ages, accessibility levels and backgrounds join forces during Adopt-a-Park to make parks and river corridors healthier, more attractive and friendlier places to visit.
+Volunteers of all ages, accessibility levels and backgrounds join forces during MetroParks’ largest annual day of service to make parks and river corridors healthier, more attractive and friendlier places to visit.
 At more than two dozen sites throughout the Dayton area, volunteers will participate in projects aimed at improving the environment.
+During Adopt-a-Park, volunteers are needed to help clean and remove trash, make trail repairs, garden, removing invasive plant species and more.

 Volunteers will receive a free T-shirt and lunch at RiverScape MetroPark, and project supplies will be provided.

-“One of Five Rivers MetroParks’ priorities is protecting the region’s natural heritage year-round,” said Kevin Kepler volunteer services manager for Five Rivers MetroParks.
-“Residents value clean parks and natural spaces, and Adopt-a-Park is the perfect occasion for the community to come together and celebrate all the amazing natural resources in Montgomery County with a day of service.”
+Adopt-a-Park is the perfect occasion for the community to come together and celebrate all the amazing natural resources in Montgomery County with a day of service.

 ABOUT FIVE RIVERS METROPARKS